WinMerge/winmerge/readme.txt

  - ArchiveSupport
-    source code for the Merge7z dlls, which connect WinMerge with 7-Zip Also this directory is required to compile WinMerge(U).exe.
+    source code for the Merge7z dlls, which connect WinMerge with 7-Zip Also this folder is required to compile WinMerge(U).exe.
 There is also standalone installer for Merge7z dlls.

  - Externals